ratt-ru/packratt/README.rst

     $ sha256sum WSRT.MS.tar.gz
     7cc6cfb657a1c495849e22f2f720bf1fd4555b106a5d7d23f91bd45cb460ae9a  WSRT.MS.tar.gz

-Upload the tarfile to Google Drive or HTTPS/FTP server and create an entry in the custom registry:
+Upload the tarfile to Google Drive or an HTTPS/FTP server and create an entry in the custom registry:

 .. code:: yaml